natyv/wdiconf16/README.md

 3. Run `rake db:create`
 4. Run `rake db:migrate`
 5. Run `rake db:seed`
+6. Run `bundle` to install the app's dependencies
-6. Start your rails server with `rails s` and check out on port 3000 :boom:
+7. Start your rails server with `rails s` and check out on port 3000 :boom:

 ## Made with girl power by The Splice Girls